Deivamagal: Plot

 Devaraj and Sampoornam want Sathya and Suresh to get married, but Saroja disapproves of it and arranges a marriage alliance with another girl.
 Meanwhile, Sathya gets introduced to Prakash's parents and Prakash himself.
 Her meeting with Prakash and subsequent sessions does not go well.
 Nevertheless, they become good friends, after Sathya saves Prakash even though he wanted to abuse her.
 Prakash protects Sathya's sister Dharani from some youths with evil intentions.
 This leads to him to fall for her innocence, and he decides to marry her.
 Dharani, who is in love with her cousin Suresh, does not like it.
 In the meantime, Prakash arranges house for Sathya's family after Saroja chases them out.
-Sathya meets Karthik and works at his office.
-Karthik's mother, Annapoorani realises her mistake for stopping Sathya's marriage to her son and decides to get Sathya married to Karthik, as Karthik still loves her.
+Sathya meets Karthik and works at his office, unaware that Karthik is the MD.
+Karthik's mother, Annapoorani realizes her mistake for stopping Sathya's marriage to her son and decides to get Sathya married to Karthik, as Karthik still loves her, despite Sathya resenting Annapoorani and her family for what they did.
+Saroja lures Annapoorani with false promises that she will get Sathya married to Karthik, taking INR 10 lakh and some jewelry and safekeeps them for Suresh's marriage.